Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 _subsequently_ detected will an untagged port shut itself down to avoid a broadcast storm.
 This is in contrast to the behaviour of a trunk port: a trunk port, upon connectiion of an inter-switch trunk link, initially holds off from activating the link until it is certain that a problematic loop is not present.
-The advantage of enabling portfast is that it allows newly-connected links to come up faster; the disadvantage is that, since it bypasses the initial negotiation stages of the connection, and only subsequently shuts off a port if a redundant loop is detected, it increases the chance of a momentary broadcast loop.
+The advantage of enabling portfast is that it allows newly-connected links to come up faster; the disadvantage is that, since it bypasses the initial negotiation stages of the connection, it increases the chance of a momentary broadcast loop.

 Configuration access:
 ---------------------